 **The posts I write might contain affiliate links or be written in collaboration with businesses or brands.
 Please see my disclosure policy for more information.**

-Then, later in the week I got a message on our JIAB Facebook Fan Page from Keri asking, “any great tips for disinfecting books?”
+A few years ago, I received a message on our JIAB Facebook Fan Page from a mom named Keri asking, “any great tips for disinfecting books?”

 I’ve wondered about this in the past, and thanks to Keri’s question was spurred to ask.
 This was also expedited by the big pile of favorite books that my very sick (stomach virus) son is hoarding in his bed.

-So after having three children of my own and at least a million trips to the library, this idea of disinfecting books never crossed my mind.
-I always just have the children wash their hands many times throughout a day.
+So after having children of my own and at least a million trips to the library, this idea of disinfecting books never crossed my mind.
+I always just have the children wash their hands many times throughout the day.

 Soft Books: For soft books, wash them with warm soapy water.
 Rinse them off and let them dry completely in the dish rack.

 Hardcover Books: There are a couple of ways to clean these.
 The first is to use a book cleaner paste and a swish cloth.
-Demco Book Cleaner and Sterling’s Magic Book Cleaner are two non-toxic brands which take off dirt a marks.
+Demco Book Cleaner and Absorene Magic Book Cleaner and Eraser are two non-toxic brands which take off dirt a marks.
 Honestly, I don’t know if they disinfect the book but they definitely clean the book.

 Vinegar Cleaning Solution Recipe: